pocomane/brewed-in-the-apocalypse/bita-strong.md

 __Characters__

+Note: Celeste MUST be chosen by a player.

 - Celeste Whitehorse is the heir of the Whitehorse reign.
-She carries few golden coins and a ring that can prove her identity.
+She carries 10 golden coins, a ring that can prove her identity and a fake ID.
 Initial traits: Noble, Deception, Silent movements, Fencing, Hide, Dance, Command-inclined, Charm.
 - Kate Church was the head of the royal guard, now Celeste's bodyguard.
 She has a mechanical arm.
 Normally she uses the steam sphere as a armor shoulder, but currently she is disguising it as an hump.
+She carries a fake ID.
+Initial
-Initial traits: Living Weapon, tactical assessing, Steal, Stealth, Long resistance, Fast, Brutal, Restrain.
+  traits: Living Weapon, tactical assessing, Steal, Stealth, Long resistance, Fast, Brutal, Restrain.
 - Ed Clockside is a steam engineer, and Celeste's childhood friend.
 He carries a bag with a lot of tools to deal with mechanical stuff.
+He carries a fake ID.
   Initial traits: Pilot, Repair, Mechanics, Locks, Dextrous, Sabotage, Quick understanding, Mechanics assessing.

+TODO : add other 3 characters

 __Story so far__ A coup in the Whitehorse reign led to the death of almost all the Whitehorse family.
-Celeste helped by Kate and Ed, managed to escape that fate.
+Celeste helped by her companions, managed to escape that fate.
 They are now trying to reach the near reign of Arkham, where Celeste knows an high member of the aristocracy.